Tillyqb/Media-catalog-Backend/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

+You may copy, modify, and redistribute this software under the terms of the GPL-3.0.
+Any distributed modifications must also remain under GPL-3.0.

-See the full license text at:
+For full license terms, see the GNU license text at: https://www.gnu.org/licenses/gpl-3.0.en.html
-https://www.gnu.org/licenses/gpl-3.0.en.html